smartavionics/RawMouse/README.md

 ### Limitations

+This plugin can only be used with devices whose HID message protocol it knows about.
+At this time, the only supported devices are a bunch of 3Dconnexion Spacemice products and a Gravis Tiltpad (which I don't seriously expect anyone to try and use with Cura).
+If you have some other device that you would like to use and have a description of the
+HID messages it uses then it can be added.

 On all systems you need to disable any existing driver so that RawMouse can gain access to the device.
+On Windows, there is a *Stop 3DxWare* command that disables the normal Spacemouse driver.

 Other programs cannot access the device while Cura is running.

-RawMouse simply translates the device's output into the equivalent input from the standard mouse.
+Currently, RawMouse simply translates the device's output into the equivalent input from the standard mouse.
 It does not provide any new modes of operation.

 ---